MiDrAjX/codigo-final-maratona-discover/README.md

 ## :memo: Licença

 O projeto Original está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.

 ---